scy-phy/minicps/README.md

 # MiniCPS #

-MiniCPS is a lightweight simulatior for accurate network traffic in an industrial control system, with basic support for physical layer interaction.
+MiniCPS is a lightweight simulator for accurate network traffic in an industrial control system, with basic support for physical layer interaction.